 By Jacob Dennen

-Fortunately, I can answer these questions.
-In the last week of October, I, along with a few others, surveyed 1,704 American adults recruited by Qualtrics Panels.
-We used a set of quotas so that the final sample resembled the nation and relied on a weight variable to correct remaining imbalances.
+In the last week of October, I, along with a few others, surveyed 1,704 people recruited by Qualtrics Panels.
+We used a set of quotas so that the final sample resembled the nation, and relied on a weight variable to correct remaining imbalances.

-I used an experiment to assess how people viewed the importance of fighting antisemitism, and thus demonstrate a bias against Jews.
-The experiment consisted of randomly presenting one of the two statements below to half of the sample (with response options yes, no, and not sure – I combined the latter two):
+I used an experiment to determine whether people downplay the importance of fighting antisemitism, and thus demonstrate a bias against Jews.
+The experiment consisted of randomly presenting the two statements below to half of the sample (with response options yes, no, and not sure – I combined the latter two):

-So what contributes to the view that people talk too much about the Holocaust?
-Unfortunately, I did not test for Holocaust knowledge so I can’t examine that, but I did assess overt antisemitic sentiment.
-To do so, I borrowed eight items from surveys conducted by the Anti-Defamation League (ADL), a non-profit dedicated to fighting hatred.
+To measure antisemitism, I borrowed eight items from surveys conducted by the Anti-Defamation League (ADL), a non-profit dedicated to fighting hatred.
 These included asking respondents whether they believed in such common antisemitic stereotypes as whether Jews have dual loyalties (to Israel and the US), whether they have too much power in the world, and whether Jews killed Christ.
 The average survey respondent agreed with 2.6 of them; 24 percent agreed with five or more.

 Jacob Dennen is an undergraduate political science major at Denison University, graduating this May and is currently doing his senior research on antisemitism.
 You can find him on Twitter.